This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-First, let’s compile the first two files without optimization to see if they each retain a copy of the add function.
+Let’s first try compiling the first two files without optimization to see if they each retain an instance of the add function.

 $ g++ -c src1.cpp -o src1.o